Get a quote

 Remember that providing as much information during the initial claim intake as possible will help speed up the process.

-If you’re able to safely do so, mitigate losses next.
+The next step is to mitigate your losses, if you’re able to safely do so.
 For example, if a waterline bursts and is flooding the area, turn off your water to prevent more damage.

 Following up on a catastrophe claim